Music: The Proclaimers

 And make sure my words on your Saxon ears don't grate"

 - "The Light", a Protest Song about Christian fundamentalism from a moderate's point-of-view.

 - Three Chords and the Truth: This is the Story is composed of only Charlie and Craig, one acoustic guitar, and occasional percussion.
 Their voices and stories are given plenty of room to breathe as a result.

-- Title Track: Every album except This is the Story and Persevere has one.
+- Title Track: Every album except This is the Story, Persevere and Let's Hear it for the Dogs has one.

 I feel clean when I'm working"